tedin7/Company-Env-Classificator/README.md

 ### DistilBert Multilingual Model

-We utilize a distilled version of the BERT model which retains most of the original model's performance while being more efficient.
+I utilize a distilled version of the BERT model which retains most of the original model's performance while being more efficient.
 The model is fine-tuned on the specific task of classifying text related to sustainability.

 Here are the key parameters and configuration details for the model used during training:

 - `num_labels`: 2 (Sustainable or Not Sustainable)
 - `id2label` and `label2id`: Mapping between the model's numerical labels and human-readable labels
-- Optimization is performed using cross-validation with Optuna to find the best hyperparameters such as learning rate and batch size.
+- Optimization is performed using Optuna to find the best hyperparameters such as learning rate and batch size.
 - Early stopping is employed to prevent overfitting.

 ### Training Process

-The model underwent a robust training protocol, including:
+The model underwent a robust training, including:

 - **Class imbalance mitigation**: Implemented data balancing to address the class imbalance issue.
 - **Hyperparameter optimization**: Utilized Optuna to fine-tune and determine the best model configuration.